Exhibition period 16 September 2023 – 7 January 2024

 The exhibition is kindly supported by: Knud Højgaards Fond, 15.
-Juni Fonden, Augustinus Fonden, Familien Hede Nielsens Fond, Statens Kunstfond and Insero Horsens.
+Juni Fonden, Augustinus Fonden, Statens Kunstfond, Statens Værksteder, Grosserer L. F. Foghts Fond, Beckett Fonden, Familien Hede Nielsens Fond, Overretssagfører L. Zeutens Mindelegat and Insero Horsens.